 The FreedomDrive™ moves the weight out of the operator's hands and places it approximately six feet rearward within the cable.
 The result is up to a 55% weight reduction for welders compared to standard push-pull guns.
 This weight savings results in reduced exertion and increased productivity throughout a typical workday.
 Convenient D-rings are placed on both ends of the FreedomDrive™ to provide secure mounting points for positioning the drive in the optimal location and at the ideal angle.
 This is especially helpful for aerial work, welding large products like tanks, trailers, boats, buses, or similar large objects.
 Creating mobility and comfort is what sets the FreedomDrive apart from standard push-pull MIG guns.

-Accessibility can be a major issues due to the longer lengths of inline style push-pull gun handles.
+Accessibility can be a major issue due to the longer lengths of inline style push-pull gun handles.
 In the case of pistol grip push-pulls, the T-handle shape further reduces accessibility.Even more of an issue are spool guns, which combine the features of a pistol grip T-handle with a 4" diameter wire spool mounted on top.
 FreedomDrive™ utilizes a small and short ergonomic handle with a ball and socket joint.
 This provides unmatched comfort and accessibility to welds, which would have been strenuous or impossible with traditional push-pull and spool guns.

 By moving the pull drive mechanism further rearward within the cable, the FreedomDrive™ can be paired with one of our lightweight ABIMIG™ guns.
 ABIMIG necks are rotatable 360 degrees and can be easily exchanged for a wide variety of special geometry necks to access complex welding joints.